Deasy: Political contributors “invest in L.A. schools”

 There are a few definitions of the word “invest” and I’m sure Dr. Deasy wanted to convey this one: “devote (one’s time, effort, or energy) to a particular undertaking with the expectation of a worthwhile result.”
 The trouble is, the money wasn’t donated to schools or any program that would serve schools, which begs the question of what the “worthwhile result” would be.
 We’re talking about millions of dollars donated to candidates, and much of it came from outside interests with a long-term financial stake in the policies that will be determined by the victors.
 So despite Dr. Deasy’s presumed intent, it looks like the more relevant definition of “invest” in his quotation is the primary one: “expend money with the expectation of achieving a profit or material result by putting it into financial schemes, shares, or property, or by using it to develop a commercial venture.”
 For more details on how the money sloshes around and how “reform” friendly policies might make investments pay out, see Anthony Cody’s blog post, “Who Will the Los Angeles School Board Represent?”

 Some readers might raise the same issue as Mayor Villaraigosa: what about the union contributions to their school board candidates?
 I understand that concern, and my first choice would be to limit the money in campaigns as much as possible; if there were a legal and fair way to restrict contributions all around, I’d be interested in pursuing it.
 Until that time, I’m much more cynical about the motives of outside individuals and organizations whose political and corporate interests and incomes may be substantially advanced by favorable policies.
 (That’s not to say I’d automatically take the same position as any union regarding any campaign).
-Union contributions are technically pooled contributions from thousands of educators, those directly engaged in the work and directly effected by the board.
+Union contributions are technically pooled contributions from thousands of educators, those directly engaged in the work and directly affected by the board.
 Union members who dislike the union-endorsed candidates have opportunities to affect that endorsement, or to withhold their dues from union political activity.
 And if the union-backed candidates and positions prevail, what outcomes might we foresee: policies that improve working and teaching conditions in schools?
 Improved pay and benefits for the middle class workers who actually do the educating?
 Next thing you know, teaching might be a more attractive profession, with more applicants to choose from and greater retention.
 I’m okay with that.

 1. It’s worth pointing out that Villaraigosa’s comments about counteracting union influence come months after California voters rejected Proposition 32, which would have severely curtailed the ability of unions to collect and use dues for political purposes.
 Villaraigosa opposed Prop.
 32, so his comments should probably not be read as an attack on the idea of union spending, but rather a call to challenge the union by similar means.